mariance95/midimagic/README.md

 - Adding MIDI device selector (Im busting my brain off)
 - Sending MIDI sequences for colorful shows :)

+## Known issues atm:
+- App will not display correctly on mobile (Altough is intended to be used in desktop, also flexWrap doesn't work?)
+- UI may be kinda sketchy
+- Code is not so easy to read lol.

 Be free to use, replicate, duplicate or reuse anything inside.

 Its my first official project that I personally needed.